Exam results, summer activities and returning to schools and nurseries in September

 We’ve put together information here for those with special educational needs and disabilities.
 We hope this will be helpful for these families, children, young people and those working with them.

 Camden youth centres

-We have contacted young people who use our services.
-We have let them know how to access support and advice from their youth workers and Connexions personal advisers, who can be still be contacted to provide information and guidance.
+In the meantime, we have contacted young people who use our services.
+We have let them know how to access support and advice from their youth workers and Connexions personal advisers.
+These people can be still be contacted to provide information and guidance.

-A Camden youth service helpline, 020 7974 6200, is also available for young people aged 13 to 19 on Mondays, Wednesdays and Fridays from 2 to 5pm, offering advice on a wide range of services, including Careers and Connexions, general advice and support from youth workers, youth offending service, drugs or alcohol (FWD substance misuse service).
+A Camden youth service helpline, 020 7974 6200, is also available for young people aged 13 to 19.
+This runs on Mondays, Wednesdays and Fridays from 2 to 5pm.
+It offers advice on a wide range of services including:

 After-school and holiday play schemes

-Play providers linked to Camden primary schools shut on 20 March until further notice.
-This is in line with government guidance on preventing the spread of COVID-19.
+Play providers, linked to local primary schools, have been closed in line with Government guidance on preventing the spread of COVID-19.